wQuole/spacemaker-docker-kubernetes-course/template-service/Readme.md

 2. Write an algorithm for optimizing the placement of the buildings.
-   You can look at the readme of the [`analysis-service`](../platform-services/analysis-service) for the rules which you solution is evaluated based on.
+   You can look at the readme of the [`analysis-service`](../platform-services/analysis-service) for the rules which your solution is evaluated based on.
 Try to optimize for these criteria.

-3. Reduce the size of the resulting docker images as much as possible.
+3. Reduce the size of the resulting docker image as much as possible.
 You can find the size of your image with the docker images command.
-Hint: docker supports layered builds, where you first set up a build image which produces a binary file, this file is then copied to a run image which is capable of running the binary, but much smaller than build image.
+Hint: docker supports layered builds, where you first set up a build image which produces a binary file, this file is then copied to a run image which is capable of running the binary.
 See validation-service and services-service for examples.
-   (there is a small prize for the smallest working image)

 4. Make your Docker build run the minimal number of step for each subsequent builds.
 Your local installation of Docker includes a cache which it will use to reduce the number of operations it will do.
 Examples of typical reductions includes; avoid reinstall platform build dependencies on each build, avoid reinstall code dependencies when only code has changed.